| |

 Reusable cotton pads in a wicker basket, with a blue text box that reads the easy guide to zero-waste and plastic-free makeup removal.

-I wet the flannel with warm water, and sit it on my face for a few seconds.
-Then I pop a little soap on my hands and rub gently into my face.
-And then I pop the flannel back on my face and gently rub in circular motions to remove my makeup.
-Finally I rinse the flannel and wipe my face clear of the soap.
+I wet the flannel with warm water and sit it on my face for a few seconds.
+Then I pop a little soap on my hands and rub the lather gently into my face.
+I then gently rub the flannel in circular motions to remove my makeup.
+Finally, I rinse the flannel and wipe my face clear of the soap.

-I’m not fussy about which soap I use – I just use the same bar that I use to wash my hands and my body.
-Here is a guide to sustainable soaps, if you’re looking for a new brand.
-And if you have sensitive skin then you might want something extra gentle, but you do what works for you.
+I’m not fussy about which soap I use – I just use the same bar that I use to wash my hands and my body, although if you have sensitive skin you might want something specifically formulated for facial use.
+Here’s my guide to sustainable soaps, if you’re looking for a new brand.

-My facecloths aren’t fancy either, just run-of-the-mill ones I’ve had for years.
+My facecloths aren’t fancy, just run-of-the-mill ones I’ve had for years.
 Using a facecloth is slightly exfoliating, so you don’t even need to buy an exfoliator.
-Win!
-I then just pop the flannel straight into the washing machine once I’m done, or pop them in a wet bag ready for the next load.
+I then pop the flannel straight into the washing machine once I’m done, or pop them in a wet bag ready for the next load.
 Easy!

 2. Natural Oils

 Most of the time, for my needs, soap does the job.
-However, if I’ve used mascara then I often find I need a little something else to shift it.
-I find that I particularly need something that can gently remove mascara and other eye makeup without having to rub hard on my poor eyes.
+However, if I’ve used mascara then I often find I need a little something else to shift it, that’s up to the job, but gentle on my eyes.

-This is when I raid the kitchen cupboard for some natural oil.
+This is when I raid the kitchen cupboard for some natural oils.
 I promise I’ve not gone wild – most natural oils do a great job at removing makeup.
+This is because natural oils contain fatty acids and antioxidants, which help to break down makeup, dirt, and impurities on the skin, whilst their moisturising properties mean oils can effectively remove makeup without causing irritation or dryness.

-Here are just some of them – some of which you probably have to hand in your kitchen cupboard – and will all make for a great plastic-free makeup remover:
+Here are some oils, many of which you likely already have in your kitchen cupboard, all of which make excellent plastic-free makeup removers.:

 Carbon footprint-wise, if you’re in the UK then rapeseed oil made in the UK probably has the lowest carbon footprint because it travels the least distance to get to us.
 Especially compared to avocado or almonds which are all grown much further afield.
-Something to bear in mind that can’t be repeated enough – just because something is plastic-free doesn’t make it better if it has to travel thousands of miles to reach us.
+After all, just because something is plastic-free doesn’t make it better if it has to travel thousands of miles to reach us.
 Local is almost always better (even if it comes in plastic).

 How do you remove makeup with oil?
 I find massaging in a tiny drop of oil with my fingers removes even the most stubborn of eye makeup.